Featured Coins

 52687291

-Gem $12750 New February 26!
-Pop 3 in AU58+ with Tremendous Toning.
+Gem $12750 Pop 3 in AU58+ with Tremendous Toning.
 Ex.
 James A. Stack.
 We've seen a lot of 1879-CC Morgan dollars, but never with this kind of double sided intense target toning.
 A picture cannot begin to tell the story of this coin.
 This coin demands to be twirled under a light to see the magnificent toning.
 As part of the James A. Stack collection, this coin sat untouched for about 70 years.
 There is some rub on the center of the eagle on the reverse to justify the grade.

 Morgan $1 1889CC Morgan $1 1889-CC